kuomat/STAT-4830-vllm-project/README.md

 - **`invalid json response`** in Express: make sure your Express proxy in `backend/index.js` is pointing to `http://localhost:8000`, not 3000.
 - **Python ABI errors** (e.g. “numpy.dtype size changed”): recreate your venv and reinstall **both** NumPy and scikit-learn (or remove scikit-learn and use a NumPy‐only cosine‐sim).
 - **React blank page**: ensure your `src/index.js` uses the React 18 `createRoot` API and is wrapped in `BrowserRouter`.
+- Use `deactivate` to deactivate any .venv you currently have open.